unraid/docs/docs/unraid-connect/overview-and-setup.md

 - We only keep the most recent update from your server; no past data is stored.
 - Data is retained as long as your server is registered and using Unraid Connect.
-- To delete your data, simply uninstall the plugin and remove any SSL certificates issued through Let's Encrypt.
+- To delete your data, simply uninstall the plugin and remove any %%SSL|ssl%% certificates issued through Let's Encrypt.

 <h3>Data sharing</h3>